I just moved to Las Vegas and I am a sex offender, what do I need to do?

 Is there any way to reduce or eliminate the need to register?

 Are you or a loved one accused of failing to register?
-Contact the experienced criminal defense attorneys at Mueller Hinds & Associates for a free consultation.
+Contact the best Nevada Criminal Defense Attorneys at Hinds Injury Law Las Vegas for a free consultation.